 What is Kanban?

 Kanban is a visual management system that visualizes the status of the project.
 It represents the work to be done, the work in progress, and the work that has been completed.
-The primary objective of this process is to identify the potential roadblocks, fixing them, and working on the project at an optimal speed.
+The primary objective of this process is to identify potential roadblocks, fix them, and work on the project at an optimal speed.
 Kanban allows minimal changes to the project in a continuous fashion leading to evolutionary changes.
 It helps in the quality usage of the time.
 It ensures that every member of the team sees the status of the project at any point in time.
 Every member can understand the complexity, risks, and time management through the board.
-However, the kanban board does not give a completely optimized work as there is very minimal communication involved.
+However, the Kanban board does not give a completely optimized work as there is very minimal communication involved.

 Kanban: The Process

 The Kanban board primarily contains fields for tasks like to-do, under process, under review, completed, etc., based on the project.
 The goal is to move all the tasks from to-do to completed in as little time as possible.
 Each task is raised as a ticket on the board, which can be assigned to any member of the team.
 The process is based on principles that are as follows:

 - Visualization: Understanding the flow of the tasks from one end of the board to the other.